-Criminal Justice II - #CCHS0703 Credits: BUHS 12, Sending Schools 3 Open to Grades 11 & 12 with successful completion of Level I This course is being considered for Dual Enrollment credit.
+Criminal Justice II - #CCHS0703 Credits: BUHS 16, Sending Schools 4 Open to Grades 11 & 12 with successful completion of Level I Year Long, 160 Minutes (2 blocks)

+Note: This course is being considered for dual enrollment credit.

 This program is the second year of the Criminal Justice Program for students.
 It offers students a more focused and in-depth experience and exposure to many exciting fields of study.
-These include sociology, introduction to abnormal psychology & maladaptive behaviors, theories of personality, introduction to criminology, criminal & behavioral profiling, and juvenile justice.
+These include introduction to criminology, criminal & behavioral profiling, justice, crime, and ethics, forensics and crime scene investigations, and the juvenile justice system.
 This course will give a sampling of a full criminal justice program allowing the student to decide which career paths they may wish to pursue and an opportunity for earning college credits through dual enrollment.
 Students will complete industry recognized credentials through FEMA.
 Numerous guest speakers and off-site visits will provide an interesting introduction to unique subjects and exposure to real life experiences.
-Students will complete a sample job application, and experience a practice job interview.
 Students will also explore how to pursue placement at the police academy.